 "long_explanation": "The Vietnamese word 'rồi' is an emphatic particle, used to stress that an action has already been completed.
 It is similar to the English word 'already'.
 This particle is placed after a verb to highlight the completion of an action, event, or process.
 It can also be used to convey a sense of resignation or acceptance.",

-"formation": "Verb + rồi",
+"formation": "Verb + something + rồi",

 "examples": [